Grant Process FAQ

 - Grant project, if designed to be ongoing, does not show how it will be funded after the end of the grant.

-- Competing organization may be filling a similar need of the grant project.
+- Another organization may already be filling a similar need.

 - The project budget is not clear or well defined.